canonical/etrace/README.md

 ## Installation

-This project uses go modules, so the easiest way is to git clone it `go install` it.
+This project uses go modules, so the easiest way is to `git clone` it and then `go install` it.

 ```
 $ git clone https://github.com/anonymouse64/etrace